James Leith Moody

-James Leith Moody (1816–1896) was a British clergyman who was Chaplain of the Royal Navy in China; and of the British Army in the Falkland Islands, Gibraltar, Malta, and Crimea.
+James Leith Moody (1816–1896) was a British clergyman who was the first priest of the Falklands Islands, where he was a member of the first Legislative and of the first Executive Council.

 Family

-James Leith Moody was born at St. Ann's Garrison, Barbados, on 25 June 1816, into a landed gentry family that had a history of military service.
+James Leith Moody was born at St. Ann's Garrison, Barbados, on 25 June 1816, into a high church landed gentry family that had a history of military service.
 He was named after Sir James Leith, to whom his father had served as aide-de-camp during the Napoleonic Wars.

-He was the fifth child and third son, of ten children, of Colonel Thomas Moody, CRE WI, Kt., by Martha Clement (1784 - 1868) who was the daughter of the Napoleonic Wars veteran and landowner Richard Clement (1754 - 1829), and the aunt of the Belgravia cricketers Reynold Clement and Richard Clement.
+He was the fifth child and third son, of ten children, of Colonel Thomas Moody, CRE WI, Kt., by Martha Clement (1784 - 1868) who was the daughter of the Napoleonic Wars veteran and Barbados landowner Richard Clement (1754 – 1829), and the aunt of the Belgravia cricketers Reynold Clement and Richard Clement.

 His paternal grandmother was Barbara Blamire of Cumberland who was a cousin of the MP William Blamire and of the poet Susanna Blamire.

-His paternal cousin was the high church clergyman Clement Moody, Vicar of Newcastle.
+His first cousin was the high church clergyman, theologian, classical scholar, and freemason, Clement Moody, Vicar of Newcastle.

+Siblings

-James Leith Moody's siblings included: Major Thomas Moody (1809 - 1839); Major-General Richard Clement Moody (1813 – 1887) (who was the first British Governor of the Falkland Islands, and the founder of British Columbia); Colonel Hampden Clement Blamire Moody CB (1821 - 1869) (who was Commander of the Royal Engineers in China during the Second Opium War and the Taiping Rebellion); and the Etonian engineer Shute Barrington Moody (b.
-1818).
+James Leith Moody's siblings included: Major Thomas Moody (1809 - 1839); Major-General Richard Clement Moody (1813 – 1887) (who was the first British Governor of the Falkland Islands, and the founder of British Columbia); Colonel Hampden Clement Blamire Moody CB (1821 - 1869) (who was Commander of the Royal Engineers in China during the Second Opium War and the Taiping Rebellion); and the sugar-manufacture expert Shute Barrington Moody through whom his nephew was Commander Thomas Barrington Moody (b.
+1848) of the Royal Navy.